barankurtulusozan/barankurtulusozan/README.md

 ### Hello there 👋

-## I'm a E-Commerce Frontend Developer and Mentor
+## I'm an E-Commerce Frontend Developer and Mentor

-I will hopefully make this profile better, only discovering features for now.
+I will make this profile better in time, only discovering features for now.

 - 🔭 I’m currently working on E-Commerce projects
 - 🌱 I’m currently learning React, Cypress, Salesforce DX, Frontend Optimization
 - 👯 I’m eager to collaborate on open-source voluntary projects
 - 💬 Ask me about anything related to Javascript ES6+
-- 📫 How to reach me: [mail] , [linkedin]
+- 📫 How to reach me: info@bko.io , [linkedin]
 - ⚡ Fun fact: I was acting in plays and dancing Lindy Hop before covid

 <br>